maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-api-shell.md

 - `jq`  - A commandline JSON processor
 - `xmllint`  - A command line XML parser

+In this lesson we will use `curl` command for interacting with our API endpoints and either `jq` or `xmllint` to process the return based on the type response that is given by the endpoint.
+In both cases we use the Unix shell pipe `|` to redirect the output of the `curl` command into the next for processing.

 ## API `Get` Requests
 `$ curl  `